c3g/GenPipes_Docs/docs/source/get-started/using_gp.rst

 You need to first download the test dataset by visiting this link:

-`Hi-C Sequencing Test Dataset <https://datahub-90-cw3.p.genap.ca/hicseq.chr19.tar.gz>`_
+`ChiP Sequencing Test Dataset <https://datahub-90-cw3.p.genap.ca/chipseq.chr19.tar.gz>`_

 In the downloaded zip file, you will find the two fastq read files in folder “rawData” and will find the readset file (readsets.HiC010.tsv) that describes that dataset.